Graduate & Professional School

 Select professors who will best support your application to a graduate program.
 Read the graduate program’s application guidelines as to how many letters are required and how they are to be submitted.
 Read the Lazarus Center Guide to recommendations and if appropriate, use Interfolio.

-Most graduate programs require transcripts from any college where you had taken a class.
-Requesting your Smith transcript.
+Most graduate programs require transcripts from any college where you have taken a class.
+How to request your Smith transcript.

 Read the Personal Statement prompt and take the time to write your statement accordingly.
 Attend the Writing a Personal Statement Workshop, or schedule an appointment with an adviser.
 Learn more about writing your personal statement.